redis/redis-doc/topics/client-side-caching.md

 server side, but instead sends more invalidation messages to clients.
 In this mode we have the following main behaviors:

 * Clients enable client side caching using the `BCAST` option, specifying one or more prefixes using the `PREFIX` option.
 For instance: `CLIENT TRACKING on REDIRECT 10 BCAST PREFIX object: PREFIX user:`.
 If no prefix is specified at all, the prefix is assumed to be the empty string, so the client will receive invalidation messages for every key that gets modified.
-Instead if one or more prefixes are used, only keys matching the one of the specified prefixes will be send in the invalidation messages.
+Instead if one or more prefixes are used, only keys matching the one of the specified prefixes will be sent in the invalidation messages.
 * The server does not store anything in the invalidation table.
 Instead it only uses a different **Prefixes Table**, where each prefix is associated to a list of clients.
 * Every time a key matching any of the prefixes is modified, all the clients subscribed to such prefix, will receive the invalidation message.
 * The server will consume a CPU proportional to the number of registered prefixes.
 If you have just a few, it is hard to see any difference.
 With a big number of prefixes the CPU cost can become quite large.